sysbiolux/Clinical_Biomarker_Detection/README.md

 - [x] ~Near-constancy check added for continuous and binary features~ 05/30/2022
 - [x] ~Enable launching analysis with any combination of the supported techniques, including single or double feature transformation~ 05/30/2022
 - [x] ~Generate detailed list of highly correlated features during that pre processing step~ 05/30/2022
 - [x] ~Added corrected Cramer's V correlation as a possible score function for selectKBest~ 05/30/2022
+- [x] ~Updated the pipeline flow-chart and README descriptions~ 07/14/2022
 - [ ] Extend the pipeline to allow tree-based classification
 - [ ] Make the pipeline compatible with additional processing techniques, e.g. dimensionality reduction, feature selection, ...
 - [ ] Add delight to the experience when all tasks are complete :tada: